How to Build a Sales Enablement Plan

 The scope of your roadmap will depend on the maturity of your sales organization.
 If you're at a company that's quickly scaling, you might build a roadmap one quarter at a time.
 If your company is well-established, you can likely build a roadmap for the fiscal year.

 Here's why it matters what you're planning for.
 A roadmap is your way to be accountable for work.
-It gives you permission to push back when someone comes to tell you what you need to do for them.
+It gives you permission to push back when someone tells you what they need from you.
 It's how you reconcile your expert analysis of what the team needs with what the business is asking for.

 When I'm building a roadmap, I find it helpful to think through a series of questions (ideally, with your team, or if you're running solo, a trusted sounding board).
 That starts with: